klunkean/pyfurc/doc/source/usage/tutorial.rst

     \bar P = \frac\varphi{\sin\varphi}\,.

 With this expression we have fulfilled our task of finding tuples that satisfy the equilibrium condition.
-These solutions are plotted below:
+These solutions are also called equilibrium paths and are plotted below:

 .. figure:: ../_static/img/hinged_eq_plot.svg
     :align: center